Linear complementary pairs of skew constacyclic codes: Examples of constructions of LCPs of skew constacyclic codes with control over the security parameter

 Note that, while \( \distance(\mathcal C) = \distance(\mathcal C^\perp) \), this is not the case for every code of length \( 6 \) in our context.
 For example, \( p = x^6 + a^{24}x^5 + a^{183}x^4 + a^{164}x^3 + a^{82}x^2 + a^{70}x + a^{89} \) is a right divisor of \( x^{12} - \lambda \) which generates a \( [12, 6, 6] \) skew \( \lambda \)-constacyclic code whose dual is a \( [12, 6, 4] \) code.
 In fact, \( (\mathcal R p, \mathcal R \phi_x(p)) \) is an LCP of codes.
 This shows that, in general, for an LCP of codes \( (\mathcal C, \mathcal D) \), it is not guaranteed that \( \distance(\mathcal C) = \distance(\mathcal D^\perp) \), as it is the case for non-skew cyclic codes, see \cite[Theorem 2.4]{Guneri18}. \end{example}

 Table \ref{table:examples} summarizes the parameters of the discussed examples, including the length \( n \), the cardinality of the field \( F \) (shown as \( |K|^\mu \)) and the security parameter.
-Note that no effort was made in order to maximize the security parameter with respect to \( n \), \( k \) and \( |F| \) as the target was to illustrate some available options to construct LCPs of codes by completing a single, given code into a pair, so this table is not meant to show upper bounds for the possible security parameters.
+Note that no effort was made to maximize the security parameter with respect to \( n \), \( k \) and \( |F| \) as the goal was to illustrate some available options to construct LCPs of codes by completing a given code into a pair.
+This table is not meant to show upper bounds for the possible security parameters.